-While climate change and air pollution are threats to everyone, the impacts are not felt equally.
-Communities of color and low-income communities face the greatest risk because they are hit “first and worst.”
+While climate change and air pollution are threats to everyone, some people and neighborhoods are harmed more than others.
+Communities of color, those near pollution sources, and those that have fewer resources face the greatest risk because they are hit “first and worst.”
 This inequitable system is not a coincidence.
-Systemic racism has created practices that force minority families to live in places that are more susceptible to toxic air pollution.
-This can lead to illnesses such as heart disease, high blood pressure, asthma, and cancer, and additional disease.
+Systemic racism has created practices that force some families to live in places that are more susceptible to toxic air pollution.
+This can lead to illnesses such as heart disease, high blood pressure, asthma, and cancer.

-Communities of color and low-income communities are also hit harder by climate crises such as hurricanes, wildfires, floods, and other extreme weather events.
+Communities of color and those with fewer resources are also hit harder by climate disasters, such as hurricanes, wildfires, floods, and other extreme weather events.

 PROGRAMS